pydantic/mcp-run-python/README.md

   [Streamable HTTP MCP transport](https://modelcontextprotocol.io/specification/2025-06-18/basic/transports#streamable-http) -
   suitable for running the server as an HTTP server to connect locally or remotely.
 This supports stateful requests, but does not require the client to hold a stateful connection like SSE
-- `warmup` will run a minimal Python script to download and cache the Python standard library.
-This is also useful to check the server is running correctly.
+- `example` will run a minimal Python script using `numpy`, useful for checking that the package is working, for the code to run successfully, you'll need to install `numpy` using `uvx mcp-run-python --deps numpy example`

 ## Usage in codes